sarxos/webcam-capture/webcam-capture-drivers/driver-screencapture/README.md

 # webcam-capture-driver-screencapture

 This is capture driver which is able to capture video feed from your screen devices.
-It uses AWT Robot under the hood and it's is directly limited by its performance.
+It uses AWT Robot under the hood.
 Every screen device connected to your computer will be abstracted as a separate webcam device.

 ## Maven